lurkydismal/cc_chat/README.md

 Room for improvement:

 * Improve code quality.
-* Improvement to be done 2
+* Improve UX.
+* Improve design.
+* Lazy load messages.

 To do:

-* Feature to be added 1
-* Feature to be added 2
+* Colors based on theme.
+* Attachments in messages.

 ## Acknowledgements